The Lady of the Lake (Sapkowski novel): Plot

 Ciri tries to escape on her horse Kelpie but the barrier stops her.
 She is confronted by unicorns, but the unicorn Ihuarraquax, who she previously saved, (Note: as depicted in The Time of Contempt.) vouches for her.
 The unicorns reveal she can bypass the barrier by boat.
-Before leaving, she finds Auberon dying after drinking an aphrodisiac Eredin gave him, stays with him until he dies, then steals a boat.
+Before leaving, she finds Auberon dying after overdosing on an aphrodisiac Eredin gave him, stays with him until he dies, then steals a boat.
 Eredin confronts her but she escapes to join Ihuarraquax, the other unicorns and Kelpie.
 Eredin and his riders give chase and they battle with the unicorns.
 Ihuarraquax helps her jump worlds but the riders catch up with them so he stays behind to let Ciri escape.
 After jumping between several worlds and times without finding her own, she meets Nimue and Condwiramurs in the far future, who conjure the right portal for her.

 Throughout, the decisive battle of Brenna between the allied Northern Kingdoms and the invading army of Nilfgaard is narrated from various points of view, primarily by Jarre, a scribe from Melitele's temple, and "Rusty", a halfling field surgeon.
 The Nilfgaardians are eventually routed by Redanian forces.
 Nilfgaard is forced back across its original border and sues for peace.
 Jarre writes his memoirs in his old age.
+Rusty dies in a pandemic of "red death" (which Ciri accidentally caused while jumping across time and space).

 Ciri reaches Stygga Castle to save Yennefer, but Vilgefortz imprisons her since he plans to inseminate her to claim the prophesied magic user.
 Geralt and his group storm the castle and free Yennefer, but Geralt's companions Milva and Angoulême are killed, and Cahir is killed by Bonhart, who is himself killed by Ciri.
 When Geralt, Yennefer, and Regis confront Vilgefortz, Regis is killed, but Geralt kills Vilgefortz with help from an amulet gifted by Fringilla.
 Geralt and Yennefer reunite with Ciri.

 Geralt and Ciri fight the last of Skellen's mercenaries until a Nilfgaardian force led by Emhyr suddenly arrives.
 Skellen is arrested for treason.
 Geralt recognizes Emhyr as Ciri's father, who married her mother Pavetta under the name Duny, (Note: as depicted in "A Question of Price".) and realizes "Duny's" death was faked.
 To produce Ciri's prophesied child and save the world, Emhyr plans to make her Empress and impregnate her.
 Since Geralt recognizes him and Yennefer knows the genealogy, Emhyr means to execute them to keep the incest secret, but grants them the option of committing suicide together.
-As they prepare to do so, Ciri interrupts them, because Emhyr changed his mind and left after Ciri's tears over losing the only loving parents she had known.
+As they prepare to do so, Ciri interrupts them, because Emhyr changed his mind and left after seeing Ciri's tears over losing the only loving parents she had known.